bischrob/CFBAnimation/WeeklyPost.md

 ***

-(for Reddit) you can see all the charts in place at this [link](../CFBAnimation/figures/WeeklyPost).
+(for Reddit) you can see all the charts in one place at this [link](https://bischrob.github.io/CFBAnimation/WeeklyPost).

 ***